A topic from the subject of Environmental Chemistry in Chemistry.

 Significance:

-This experiment demonstrates the chemical processes that occur between carbon dioxide and calcium hydroxide in the atmosphere.
-Carbon dioxide is a greenhouse gas that contributes to global warming and climate change.
-The reaction between carbon dioxide and limewater mimics the reaction between carbon dioxide in the atmosphere and water vapor, which forms carbonic acid (H2CO3).
-Carbonic acid dissociates to form hydrogen ions (H+), which lowers the pH of ocean water and harms marine life.
+This experiment demonstrates the chemical reactions between carbon dioxide and calcium hydroxide, analogous to reactions in the atmosphere and oceans.
+Carbon dioxide is a greenhouse gas contributing to global warming and climate change.
+The reaction between carbon dioxide and limewater mimics the reaction between carbon dioxide in the atmosphere and water, forming carbonic acid (H2CO3).
+Carbonic acid dissociates, lowering the pH of ocean water and harming marine life.
+This experiment also highlights the importance of carbon capture and storage technologies to mitigate climate change.

 Share on: